SAS Commuter

-SAS Commuter, also branded as Scandinavian Commuter, was a regional airline which operated in Denmark, Norway and Sweden.
-A sister company of Scandinavian Airlines (SAS), it operated various regional services on behalf of the Scandinavian flag carrier.
+SAS Commuter, also branded Scandinavian Commuter, was a regional airline which operated in Denmark, Norway and Sweden.
+A sister company of Scandinavian Airlines (SAS), it operated regional services on behalf of the Scandinavian flag carrier.
 The airline was headquartered at Copenhagen Airport, which also served as its main base.
 It later also operated bases at Tromsø Airport; Stockholm Arlanda Airport; Trondheim Airport, Værnes and Bergen Airport, Flesland.

-Established in 1984 as Commuter Operations Department, a business unit of SAS, it initially flew minor services out of Copenhagen using a fleet of nine Fokker F27 Friendships.
+Established in 1984 as a SAS business unit, it initially flew regional routes out of Copenhagen using a fleet of nine Fokker F27 Friendships.
 Twenty-two Fokker 50s were delivered in 1989 and 1990.
-They operated out of Copenhagen under the Eurolink brand, as well as taking over regional services in Northern Norway from May 1990 under the Norlink brand.
-Starting in February 1997, SAS Commuter took delivery of six Saab 2000, with it operated with the Swelink brand.
+They operated out of Copenhagen with Eurolink brand, as well as taking over regional services in Northern Norway from May 1990 under Norlink brand.
+Starting in February 1997, SAS Commuter took delivery of six Saab 2000, with which operated with the Swelink brand.
 They served domestic and secondary Finnish destinations out of Stockholm.

 SAS Commuter became the launch customer of the Bombardier Dash 8-Q400 in January 2000, which over the next two years replaced the Eurolink Fokkers and the Saabs.
-The Q400 were initially plagued with technical faults.
-The Norlink operations were in 2002 abandoned to sister company Widerøe.
+The Q400 were initially plagued by technical faults.
+In 2002 Norlink operations were transferred to sister company Widerøe.
 However, from April 2003 SAS Commuter took over former Braathens routes in Western Norway, operated under the Westlink brand.
-SAS Commuter was dissolved on 1 October 2004 and integrated into the three national operating companies.
+SAS Commuter was dissolved on 1 October 2004 and integrated into the main air carrier.